💥

 Australia

-The mobile device shown in the above samples has 4 eSIM profiles.
-One is titled as Primary and is the home country carrier of the user.
+The mobile device shown in the above samples has four eSIM profiles.
+One is titled, “Primary” and is the home country carrier of the user.
 There are three additional operator profiles.
-They are presently labeled as “Europe”, “India” and “Travel”.
+They are labeled, “Europe”, “India” and “Travel.”

-If this user is traveling and wants to use a different mobile operator for their data, they will need to first switch on the second profile to be used during travel.
-Let’s switch on the profile Used as “Travel” from the above screen shot.
 However, most people will only have two eSIM profiles, their home operator and GigSky.

+If this user is traveling and wants to use a different mobile operator for their data, they will need to first switch on the second profile.
+Let’s switch on the profile Used as “Travel” from the above screenshot.

 This profile is supplied by GigSky.
-When a user taps on the Used as “Travel” row, the user is taken to the screen to configure GigSky profile.
+When a user taps on the Used as “Travel” row, the user is taken to the screen to configure their GigSky profile.
 Here is the screen that you will see:

 This profile needs to be turned on.